bobleesj/learn-swift-with-bob/course/swift-fundamentals/intro-operators.md

 [1011_operators.playground](https://www.dropbox.com/sh/pbsgi6bt9p35k9k/AADx8qk44wOpMC5hgmd2DYrna?dl=0)

 ## Conclusion
 You've only scratched the surface.
-In Chapter 8, you will learn how to create your own operators.
+In Chapter 10, you will learn how to create your own operators.
 I know you are excited.
 Stay consistent and you will get there, hopefully soon.

 In the next lesson, you will learn how to create fake names for types.
 Keep marching forward.

-> **Note:** Learn Swift with Bob is available on [Udemy](https://udemy.com/learn-swift-with-bob/).
-If you wish to receive a discount link, you may sign up [here](https://goo.gl/RR4K27).